Guidance on signing a Statement of Truth

 Points to be aware of when signing a statement of truth

-Whether you are a claimant, a defendant, a witness or an expert, the CPR requires various documents to be verified by a statement of truth.
-These include statements of case, disclosure Statement, statement of costs and witness statements.
+Whether you are a claimant, a defendant, a witness or an expert, the Civil Procedure Rules requires various documents to be verified by a statement of truth.
+These include statements of case, disclosure statement, statement of costs and witness statements.

-From the 6 April 2020 a statement of truth must now be in the following form (depending on the document being verified):
+Litigation documents such as particulars of claim, defence statements and witness statements will record a statement of truth in the following format (depending on the document being verified):

 “I believe that the facts stated in [these/this] [Particulars of Claim/Witness Statement] are true.
 I understand that proceedings for contempt of court may be brought against anyone who makes, or causes to be made, a false statement in a document verified by a statement of truth without an honest belief in its truth.”